wccalvin/learn-git/README.md

 After setting up the favorite editor in the config, run `git commit`

 `git commit -m` to skip opening the editor for commit message.

+Writing better commit messages

+- stick to 60 chars or less
+- be consistent

+Do

+- keep the message short (less than 60-ish characters)
+- explain what the commit does (not how or why!)

+Do not

+- explain why the changes are made
+- explain how the changes are made (that's what git log -p is for!)
+- do not use the word "and" (if that is the case, there are too many changes to commit)

+Here's an example of [commit message standard](https://udacity.github.io/git-styleguide/)